derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 setInterval(updateBrickRotation, 10);
 ```

 Take a moment to envision what the combination of each snippet results in.
 Spoiler alert, it's a spinning brick.
-It may not be the most interesting creation, but it illustrates how we can use the arithmetic and assignment operators together to make changes over time.
+The example illustrates how we can use the arithmetic and assignment operators together to make changes over time.

 ### Comparison Operators